Kuli Faletau

 Kuli Faletau (born 30 December 1963) is a Tongan former international rugby union player who played as a lock.
 He is Tonga's most capped forward.

 Career

 Faletau played as a lock, and played in 20 tests for Tonga between 1988 and 1999, scoring 2 tries and 9 points.

 He also appeared at the 1999 Rugby World Cup.

 Faletau played at club level for Tonmawr, Toa-ko-ma'afu, Ebbw Vale and Pontypool.

 Personal life

-He is the father of Welsh international Taulupe Faletau.
+He is the father of Welsh professional rugby union player Taulupe Faletau.
 He also has two other sons, and is a lay preacher in Wales.